rticommunity/rticonnextdds-usecases-umaa/README.md

 It uses compiled data types and listeners to read data.

-Note: The commands don't follow the UMAA command state pattern as that is outside the scope of this example.
+*NOTE: The commands don't follow the UMAA command state pattern("Flow Control") as that is outside the scope of this example.*

 ##### Topics:
 | Subscribers | Publishers|